MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, all paste operations are compatible with Internet Explorer 5; if false, paste operations are compatible with Internet Explorer 5.5.
+ If TRUE, all paste operations are compatible with Internet Explorer 5; if FALSE, paste operations are compatible with Internet Explorer 5.5.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.